sanathsasi01/adidas-wishlist/README.md

 - Solution

-Mock server used : adidas-search-api
+Mock server used : adidas-search-api (PORT : 3000)

 1. Initially render a screen with a form to search products and a button to wishlist.
 2. Redirects to a page where all the corresponding products and suggestions will be displayed.